Aranmula kannadi: Cultural significance

-The origins of the Aranmula kannadi are linked to Aranmula Parthasarathy Temple.
-According to legend, centuries ago the royal chief brought eight families of temple artisans and craftsmen from Tirunelveli district in Tamil Nadu to Aranmula to create the mirrors in the temple.
+The origins of the Aranmula kannadi are linked to the Aranmula Parthasarathy Temple.
+According to local legend, centuries ago the royal chief brought eight families of temple artisans and craftsmen from Tirunelveli district in Tamil Nadu to Aranmula to create the mirrors for the temple.

-These unique mirrors are the result of then Kerala's rich cultural and metallurgical traditions.
-They have great historical and cultural value, and are thought to bring good luck.
-The mirrors are considered one of the eight auspicious items or "ashtamangalyam" used in the entry of a bride at a wedding venue.
-Chief minister of Kerala Pinarayi Vijayan presented an Aranmula mirror to King Hamad of Bahrain during a visit there in 2017.
+The mirrors are considered one of the eight auspicious items (ashtamangalyam) used during the entry of a bride at a traditional Kerala wedding venue.
+Locally, they are thought to bring prosperity and good luck.

-The British Museum in London has an Aranmula mirror 45 centimeters tall in its collection.
-The mirrors received a geographical indication (GI) tag in 2004-05.
+The British Museum in London has an Aranmula mirror measuring 45 centimetres tall in its collection.
+The mirrors received a geographical indication (GI) tag in 2005.